 The Supreme Court has recognized that "the right to make an arrest or investigatory stop necessarily carries with it the right to use some degree of physical coercion or threat."
 However, the degree of coercion or force used must be proportional to the threat and escalate only in response to the threat.
 So, for example, in an ideal situation, an officer should use the following graduated methods to diffuse a situation:

-What Remedies Are Available To You?
+What Remedies Are Available?

 Excessive force is a constitutional violation that can be remedied by filing a civil rights complaint for monetary or injunctive relief under Section 1983 of the United States Code.
-You can also file a complaint with the U.S. Department of Justice which may decide to investigate your case.
+You can also file a complaint with the U.S. Department of Justice, which may decide to investigate your case.

 When deciding whether a government official engaged in excessive force, courts look to the totality of the circumstances to determine whether the actions were "objectively reasonable."
 In making this determination, however, they use the perspective of a reasonable officer on the scene lacking the benefit of hindsight.
 With this perspective, courts analyze factors such as: